 There’s more to preschool math than counting!
 Children ages 3-5 may wonder about measuring many things—from how tall they are to how long it takes to walk around the school.
 They hear adults talk about miles, pounds, gallons, acres, and minutes.
 They see adults use measuring tools.
 Measurement activities can help young children understand basic math concepts and learn life skills.

 - Refill food and water supplies for classroom pets (and chart how much they eat).

 - Use teaspoons and measuring cups to help make and hand out snacks.

-- Use timers to help with turn taking (for example, when working on the computer or sharing popular toys).
+- Use timers to help with turn taking (for example, when sharing popular toys).